LunarVim/LunarVim/README.md

 **HIGH PRIORITY**

-Move user config into `config.lua` ts-comment string for react From here I will update for bug fixes and implement low priority features when I have time highlight EndOfBuffer ctermfg=black ctermbg=black set to background color for lunar to Hide `~`s in
+- Move user config into `config.lua` ts-comment string for react
+- From here I will update for bug fixes and implement low priority features when I have time
+- different key to advance through snippets

 **LOW PRIORITY**